Financial Assistance

 Summer Support

-Students who are awarded the four-year financial package and make satisfactory progress in the program have the opportunity to earn at least $4,200 each summer by working half time for two months as a research assistant or a teacher.
+Students making satisfactory progress in the program have the opportunity to earn at least $4,200 each summer by working half-time for two months as a research assistant or a teacher.
 A student who accepts this half-time summer employment is expected to spend the other half of his or her time on academic work and not to accept other employment.
 In some cases, students are funded to do their own research.

 Summer Scholarship